Clustered Saliency Prediction: Discussion and Conclusion

-From our experiments, we conclude that our clustered saliency prediction method improves upon standard universal saliency prediction methods.
-Also, as we discussed in Section \ref{avg_pix_section}, our Subject Similarity Clustering approach given the proper feature weights, divides the individuals into clusters, where each cluster contains individuals with more similar saliency patterns.
-We also see that some features categories such as color and fashion, appear to correlate more with the saliency of individuals.
+Also, as we discussed in \Cref{experiment_mdst}, our SSC approach divides the subjects into clusters, where each cluster contains subjects with more similar saliency patterns.
+We also see that some features categories such as fashion, appear to correlate more with the saliency of subjects.
+Moreover, the clusters found in our approach, can be used in future works for further applications, such as recommendation systems, advertising, etc.

-Even though the findings in this paper unravel the effects of different factors in saliency prediction for groups of people in the PSM dataset, the limited features and diversity in the demographics of individuals in this dataset has a negative effect on finding more explanatory clusters.
-Also, the features used in this dataset are not distinctive enough between different individuals, and the feature vectors of different individuals can have a lot of common parts.
-As a result, we can say that these features are not descriptive enough of the attention patterns of individuals.
-These factors contribute to the noisiness of clusters.
-With an improved dataset with more descriptive personal features, our methods might even appear more effective.

-For future work, building a personal saliency maps dataset with an improved set of personal features and more diversity in the demographics of the subjects can be very helpful for unraveling different effects in saliency prediction.
-Considering there are very few datasets in the area of personalized saliency prediction, a new dataset with the mentioned improved aspects can help the progress in this area by a lot.

-Since the attention of individuals can be affected immensely if they are searching for a target object in the image (i.e. visual search), it will also be useful to explore clustered saliency prediction in visual search tasks.